denplus/FSM/README.md

 Also, I have divided some code layers with help of assembly definitions: Data, Utils, Services, ViewPresentation.
 This division helps to maintain code and keep good understanding of abstract logic for each layer.

 The configuration are all in GameSettings scriptable object.

+Services can be use in different project, they are separed from main project logic and can be transferred.